moia-oss/streamee/README.md

 ## Motivation

-Streamee is a mirco library (micro all the things) for handling requests – most probably HTTP requests, but any kind of request-response paradigm should be supported – with Akka Stream based processors for domain logic.
+Streamee is a micro library (micro all the things) for handling requests – most probably HTTP requests, but any kind of request-response paradigm should be supported – with Akka Stream based processors for domain logic.